SecretAgent1111/SecretAgent1111/README.md

 # 🛡️ SOC Analyst Home Labs

-This repository contains hands-on cybersecurity labs, detection use cases, and SIEM-based investigations built using tools like **Splunk** and **QRadar**.
+This repository contains hands-on cybersecurity labs, detection use cases, SIEM investigations, and CTF writeups using tools like **Splunk** and **QRadar**.

-These labs simulate real-world attack scenarios and demonstrate detection, analysis, and response workflows.

 ---